Codeception/codeception.github.com/_posts/2014-02-18-codeception-2.0-alpha.markdown

 ## Codeception: Not Just For Guys

-Codeception is awesome testing tool, but before 2.0 there were only Guys in it.
+Before 2.0 there were only Guys in it.
 That is not fair!
 We wanted to make Codeception a tool for everyone: for guys, girls, developers, test engineers, ninjas and even wookiees... *(nope, wookiees should wait for 3.0)*.

 That's why you can now choose the desired actor from a list during the `bootstrap` process.